 "The gendered marketing of children's toys is under considerable scrutiny, as reflected by numerous consumer-led campaigns and vigorous media debates." - Fine & Rush (2017).
 Journal of Business Ethics

-Here you will find selected works concerning the influence of various biases and attitudes on judgment and decision-making, as well as related ethical considerations.
+Here you will find selected academic works concerning the influence of various biases and attitudes on judgment and decision-making, as well as related ethical considerations.

-LATEST RESEARCH:
+LATEST RESEARCH

 |

 In both [Australian and Denmark], gender essentialism was associated with anti-egalitarian gender attitudes and beliefs, independently of political orientation and general acceptance of social hierarchy.
-In other words, gender essentialists don’t oppose gender equality simply because they are conservative or generically anti-egalitarian."
-(With Nick Haslam, on Skewes, Fine & Haslam, 2018, PLOS One). |
+In other words, gender essentialists don’t oppose gender equality simply because they are conservative or generically anti-egalitarian." |